Karl Friedrich Neumann: Life

-Neumann was born, under the name of Bamberger, at Reichsmannsdorf, near Bamberg.
-He studied philosophy and philology at Heidelberg, Munich and Göttingen, became a convert to Protestantism and took the name of Neumann.
+Neumann was born into a poor Jewish family, under the name of Bamberger, at Reichsmannsdorf, near Bamberg.
+After his Bar Mitzwa he had to leave his family and with the support of relatives ended up in Frankfurt as a house teacher.
+He studied philosophy and philology at Heidelberg University, Ludwig-Maximilians-Universität München (LMU Munich) and the University of Göttingen, became a convert to Protestantism and took the name of Neumann.
 From 1821 to 1825 he was a teacher in Würzburg and Speyer; then he learned Armenian in Venice at the San Lazzaro degli Armeni and visited Paris and London.

-In 1829 he went to China, where he studied the language and amassed a large library of valuable books and manuscripts.
+From April 1830 to May 1831 he undertook a journey from London to Canton in China on the East Indiaman Sir David Scott, where he studied the language and amassed a large library of valuable books and manuscripts.
 These, about 12,000 in number, he presented to the royal library at Munich.
-Returning to Germany in 1833, Neumann was made professor of Armenian and Chinese in the university of Munich.
+Returning to Germany in 1833, Neumann was made professor of Armenian and Chinese at the LMU.
 He held this position until 1852, when, owing to his pronounced revolutionary opinions, he was removed from his chair.
 Ten years later he settled in Berlin, where he remained until his death in 1870.